erg55/Simon-lab-workshop/README.md

 ##### Geneious

-Then we can download mapped reads (fastq) and map them back onto a reference mitochondrial genome in Geneious.
+Then we can also download mapped reads (fastq) and map them back onto a reference mitochondrial genome in Geneious.

-##### Seqtk
-module load seqtk
-seqtk seq -a in.fastq.gz > out.fasta

 ##### MITObim

-Another strategy we can try is an iterative read mapper like MITObim which uses Mira:
+Another strategy we can try is an iterative read mapper like MITObim which uses mira:

 ```
 nano Seed.fasta